yilikaltesfaye/Frozen-Stack/ReadMe.md

-# **PatientPath** 🏥
+# **CarePulse** 🏥

-**PatientPath** is a cutting-edge healthcare platform designed to streamline essential processes like patient registration, appointment scheduling, and medical records management.
+**CarePulse** is a cutting-edge healthcare platform designed to streamline essential processes like patient registration, appointment scheduling, and medical records management.
 This project demonstrates how to implement advanced features, including complex forms, SMS notifications, and more, using modern web development tools.

 ---